spliq/spl/doc/patterns/spl-six-layers-overview.md

 ### The 13 Critical Patterns

-The patterns fall into three categories:
+The actual critical patterns in SPL v2.3 are:

-**🔄 Data & Integration**
+**🔄 Data & Knowledge**
 - `translator` - Transform data between formats
 - `validator` - Verify correctness and conformance
-- `aggregator` - Combine data from multiple sources
-- `router` - Direct flow to appropriate destinations
+- `entity` - Represent domain concepts and objects
+- `documenter` - Generate and maintain documentation

 **🤖 Intelligence & Action**
 - `agent` - Autonomous goal-driven action
-- `adapter` - Bridge between incompatible systems
+- `hypothesis` - Formulate and test hypotheses
 - `monitor` - Observe and report on system state
-- `optimizer` - Improve efficiency or outcomes
+- `generator` - Create new artifacts from specifications

 **🛡️ Safety & Control**
 - `policy-guard` - Enforce rules and policies
-- `circuit-breaker` - Prevent cascade failures
+- `uncertainty-handler` - Manage unknowns and ambiguities
-- `rate-limiter` - Control resource consumption
+- `resolver` - Resolve conflicts and dependencies
-- `audit-logger` - Track actions for compliance

 **🌐 Infrastructure**
-- `registry` - Discover and manage services
 - `orchestrator` - Coordinate multi-pattern workflows
+- `reality-bridge` - Connect digital and physical realities

 **📖 Learn More:** [What are Critical Patterns?](./what-are-l1-critical-patterns.md)